Serrin's overdetermined problems on epigraphs: Introduction

 Moreover, in \cite{FVarma} it is proved that :

-i) \textit{the same result is true if $\Omega$ is a two-dimensional domain of class $C^3$ (not necessarily an epigraph), $f$ is any locally Lipschitz-continuous function and $u$ is a monotone solution $($i.e. $\frac{\partial u}{\partial x_{2}}>0$ on $\Omega)$ with bounded gradient;}
+\textit{i) the same rigidity result is true if $\Omega$ is a two-dimensional epigraph of class $C^3$, $f$ is any locally Lipschitz-continuous function and $u$ is a monotone solution $($i.e. $\frac{\partial u}{\partial x_{2}}>0$ on $\Omega)$, possibly unbounded, but with bounded gradient;}

-ii) \textit{for any locally Lipschitz-continuous function $f$, Serrin's overdetermined problem has no bounded solution on globally Lipschitz-continuous coercive epigraphs if either $N=2$ or $N = 3$ and $f \geq 0$. }
+\textit{ii) for any locally Lipschitz-continuous function $f$, Serrin's overdetermined problem \eqref{probleme} has no bounded solution on globally Lipschitz-continuous coercive epigraphs if either $N=2$ or $N = 3$ and $f \geq 0$. }

-Subsequently, the new geometric tool introduced in \cite{FVarma} has been used to study Serrin's overdetermined problem on general domains of a Riemannian manifold (see \cite{FMV}).
+Subsequently, the new geometric tool introduced in \cite{FVarma} has been used to study Serrin's overdetermined problem on general smooth domains of a Riemannian manifold (see \cite{FMV}).

-In \cite{ww}, under more specific conditions on $f$ (but still including the classical Allen-Cahn equation), K. Wang and J. Wei proved that the \textit{conjecture BCNe} is true :
+In \cite{ww}, under more specific conditions on the Allen-Cahn type nonlinear function $f$ (but still including the classical Allen-Cahn model), K. Wang and J. Wei considered Serrin's overdetermined problem \eqref{probleme} on an epigraph $\Omega$ and proved that $\Omega$ must be an affine half-space and $u$ is one-dimensional, in any of the following cases :

-iii) \textit{on any smooth epigraph, if $N=2$;}
+\textit{iii) on any smooth epigraph, if $N=2$;}

-iv) \textit{on any smooth and globally Lipschitz-continuous epigraph, if $N\geq 3$;}
+\textit{iv) on any smooth and globally Lipschitz-continuous epigraph, if $N\geq 3$;}

-v) \textit{on any smooth epigraph, if $N \leq 8$ and $u$ is a monotone solution, i.e. $\frac{\partial u}{\partial x_N}>0$ on $\Omega$.}
+\textit{v) on any smooth epigraph, if $N \leq 8$ and $u$ is a monotone solution, i.e. $\frac{\partial u}{\partial x_N}>0$ on $\Omega$.}